mcneel/help-docs/_en/flamingo/5/help/material-editor.md

 The Material Editor Panel is split into discrete sections.
 Based on the material type, the advanced panels may vary.

-Colors and textures can be dragged from the color swatch and dropped onto any other color swatch or control in the Material Editor, [Texture Palette](texturepalette.html), or [Environment Editor](environmenteditor.html).
+You can drag colors and textures from the color swatch and drop onto any other color swatch or control in the Material Editor, [Texture Palette](texturepalette.html), or [Environment Editor](environmenteditor.html).

-Materials Panel
+#####Materials Panel

  1. [Settings Bar](#settings)
  1. [Material List](#material_list)